awsdocs/alexa-for-business-administration-guide/doc_source/exchange.md

    1. Your Echo device prompts you to join the scheduled meeting without asking you for the meeting ID\.

-If you have any issues linking Alexa for Business to Microsoft Exchange, try these troubleshooting tips:
+If you have any issues linking Alexa for Business to Microsoft Exchange, see [Set up Microsoft Exchange Access for Users](connect-exchange.md)\.

-+ If account linking fails in the Alexa app, verify that the email address you invited the user with matches the email address in your Microsoft Exchange server\.
-Also, make sure that basic authentication is enabled for your Exchange Web Services \(EWS\) endpoint\.

-+ To test the connectivity to your Microsoft Exchange server, use the [Microsoft Remote Connectivity Tester](https://testconnectivity.microsoft.com)\.
-To test your setup, choose **Service Account Access** under the **Microsoft Exchange Web Services Connectivity Tests**\.
-Use the email address of the user that failed to link their account as the target mailbox email address and impersonated user\.

-+ If setting up the Microsoft Exchange account fails in Alexa for Business and you see the error message "The calendar account could not be linked\.
-If the issue persists, contact AWS Support\.
-Invalid parameter provided”, validate that your Exchange Web Services \(EWS\) endpoint is valid and remotely accessible\.